kubernetes/website/content/en/docs/concepts/security/service-accounts.md

 trust relationship exists.
 Depending on how the token was issued (either time-limited using a `TokenRequest` or using a legacy mechanism with a Secret), a ServiceAccount token might also have an expiry time, an audience, and a time after which the token *starts* being valid.
-When a process running in a Pod attempts to communicate with the Kubernetes API server, it adds an `Authorization: Bearer <token>` header to the HTTP request.
-The API server checks the validity of the bearer token as follows:
+When a client that is acting as a ServiceAccount tries to communicate with the Kubernetes API server, the client includes an `Authorization: Bearer <token>` header with the HTTP request.
+The API server checks the validity of that bearer token as follows:

 1. Check the token signature.
 1. Check whether the token has expired.
-1. Checks whether object references in the token claims are currently valid
+1. Check whether object references in the token claims are currently valid.
 1. Check whether the token is currently valid.
 1. Check the audience claims.

+The TokenRequest API produces _bound tokens_ for a ServiceAccount.
+This binding is linked to the lifetime of the client, such as a Pod, that is acting as that ServiceAccount.

 For tokens issued using the `TokenRequest` API, the API server also checks that the specific object reference that is using the ServiceAccount still exists,